tvoutsos19/ruby-gym/README.md

 We have to expect the unexpected — if users can find a way to break our code by navigating through it in a sequence that we didn't predict, they 100% will.

-Suppose that your program has to deal with the object inside the variable some_random_input, starting on Line 18.
+Suppose that your program has to deal with the object inside the variable `some_random_input`

 If the object is:

-- a String: downcase it and print
+- a String: downcase it and print it
-- a Time: figure out the day of the week, downcased, and print
+- a Time: figure out the day of the week, downcased, and print it
 - an Integer: figure out whether it's odd or even and print, `"X is even"` or `"X is odd"`
-- a Symbol: downcase it and print
+- a Symbol: downcase it and print it
 - nil: print `"no object provided"`
 - true: print `"you may pass"`
 - false: print `"you may not pass"`